 Sure, that’s true, but it’s also an issue.

 Welcoming new employees is fun, but losing trusted, valuable members is a real bummer.
-In this article, you’ll find 21 eye-opening employee retention statistics you need to act on right now, and some action points.
+In this article, you’ll find some eye-opening employee retention statistics you need to act on right now and some action points.

 Employee Retention Statistics